 Other tools available for FMI recovery include standing third-party liquidity lines, contractual liquidity arrangements with participants, insurance against financial loss, increased contributions to pre-funded resources, and use of an FMI's own capital beyond the default waterfall.
 These and other tools are often already found in the pre-recovery risk-management frameworks of FMIs.
 Canadian authorities encourage their use for recovery as well, provided they are in keeping with the criteria for effective recovery tools as found in the Recovery Report and in this guidance.
-15 Where system-specific recovery needs necessitate, FMIs can also design recovery tools not explicitly listed in this guidance.
-The applicability of such tools will be examined by the Canadian authorities when they review the proposed recovery plan.
+14 Where system-specific recovery needs necessitate,

-13 A CCP "matched book" occurs when a position taken on by the CCP with one clearing member is offset by an opposite position taken on with a second clearing member.
+A CCP "matched book" occurs when a position taken on by the CCP with one clearing member is offset by an opposite position taken on with a second clearing member.
 A matched book must be maintained for the CCP to complete a trade.
 An unmatched book occurs when one participant defaults on its position in the trade, leaving the CCP unable to complete the transaction.